 A due date three weeks out is designed to be forgotten, and per-day fines are designed to add up.
 One message at issue time ends the whole genre of regret.

 Set this reminder on WhatsAppTo set a library book return reminder on WhatsApp, text NagMeLater "Remind me on 22 August at 5pm to return or renew the library books due on the 24th", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 Set at issue desk: renew or return, calmly.